OISF/suricata/doc/userguide/output/lua-output.rst

 Lua Output
 ==========

-Note: this page new Lua scripting available for outputs.
-It will be available in 2.1.
+Lua scripts can be used to generate output from Suricata.

 Script structure
 ----------------